getodk/docs/docs/central-api-dataset-management.rst

                   - string

+                    .. raw:: html

-                    ISO date format.
-The timestamp of the most recent entity, if any.
+                      <p>ISO date format.
+The timestamp of the most recent entity, if any.</p>

                     Example: ``2018-04-18 03:04:51.695000+00:00``
                 * - entities